hendrtd/engr-1110/docs/modules/m08/overview.md

 # Python Files & Plotting; Google Colab; Engineering Design, Scrum, and Trello

-This module continues the development of programming concepts with a focus on files and plotting in Python, and introduces the Google Colab service for Jupyter Notebooks as a means of publishing data analysis solutions in Python.
+This module continues the development of programming concepts with a focus on files and plotting in Python, and introduces Google Colab as a means of publishing data analysis solutions in Python.
 This module also continues to emphasize using the Scrum framework to get work done as a team, and utilizing Trello to plan and document your development work.